Adrianne Wortzel

-Adrianne Wortzel (born 1941) is an American contemporary artist who utilizes robotics in her installations and performances.
-She has also created many online works.
+Adrianne Wortzel (born 1941) is an American contemporary artist who uses robotics and interaction between humans and machines in her installations and performances.
+She has also created many online works of photography as well as electronic literature.

 Early life and education

 Wortzel was born in Brooklyn, New York, in 1941.
 She attended Brooklyn College of the City University of New York, where she studied painting and graduated with a Bachelor of Arts in Fine Arts in 1963.
 She later continued her education at The School of Visual Arts in New York and received her Master of Fine Arts in Computer Arts in 1996.

 Career

+Wortzel has taught at many art educational institutions, including the School of Visual Arts in New York and the Cooper Union.
+As of 2025, she is a professor emerita in the Departments of Entertainment Technology and Emerging Media Technologies at the New York City College of Technology, after teaching there as a professor from 1998 to 2015.
+In 2000, she founded StudioBlueLab,(first called the Robotic Renaissance Project and initially funded by the National Science Foundation).

 Much of Wortzel's early career was as an abstract painter, and was featured in many group and solo exhibitions in several New York galleries, as well as in solo exhibitions at the Stamford Museum and Nature Center in Connecticut.
 When she returned to school, she began working more with robotics and telerobotics as she pursued her MFA in Computer Art, producing video and installation work, both in galleries and online.
-Her installation Camouflage Town was shown in the group exhibition Data Dynamics at the Whitney Museum of American Art, where a robot named Kiru was allowed to inhabit the space of the museum and interact with museum visitors both directly and remotely.
-Another piece, Eliza Redux, was launched in 2008.
-The installation took Joseph Weizenbaum's ELIZA program and embodied it in a physical robot's form installed in Wortzel's East Village apartment in New York.
-Participants interacted with the robot through online sessions.